rgeraldes24/hyperion/docs/control-structures.rst

     A function call from one contract to another does not create its own transaction, it is a message call as part of the overall transaction.

-When calling functions of other contracts, you can specify the amount of Wei or gas sent with the call with the special options ``{value: 10, gas: 10000}``.
+When calling functions of other contracts, you can specify the amount of Planck or gas sent with the call with the special options ``{value: 10, gas: 10000}``.
 Note that it is discouraged to specify gas values explicitly, since the gas costs of opcodes can change in the future.
-Any Wei you send to the contract is added to the total balance of that contract:
+Any Planck you send to the contract is added to the total balance of that contract:

 .. code-block:: hyperion